Turaev-Viro invariants and cabling operations: Abstract

 \section{Abstract}

 In this paper, we study the variation of the Turaev--Viro invariants for $3$-manifolds with toroidal boundary under the operation of attaching a $(p,q)$-cable space.
 We apply our results to a conjecture of Chen and Yang which relates the asymptotics of the Turaev--Viro invariants to the simplicial volume of a compact oriented $3$-manifold.
-For $p$ and $q$ coprime, we show that the Chen--Yang volume conjecture is preserved under $\left(p,q\right)$-cabling.
+For $p$ and $q$ coprime, we show that the Chen--Yang volume conjecture is stable under $\left(p,q\right)$-cabling.
+We achieve our results by studying the linear operator $RT_r$ associated to the torus knot cable spaces by the Reshetikhin--Turaev $SO_3$-Topological Quantum Field Theory (TQFT), where the TQFT is well-known to be closely related to the desired Turaev--Viro invariants.
+In particular, our utilized method relies on the invertibility of the linear operator for which we provide necessary and sufficient conditions.

 [2]{ \newenvironment{#1}[1] { \customgenericname{#2} \theinnercustomgeneric{##1} \innercustomgeneric } {\endinnercustomgeneric} }

 \newcustomtheorem{customthm}{Theorem} \newcustomtheorem{customlemma}{Lemma} \newcustomtheorem{customprop}{Proposition} \newcustomtheorem{customconjecture}{Conjecture} \newcustomtheorem{customcor}{Corollary}